agopalareddy/agopalareddy.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
-last_modified_at: 2025-12-02 00:00:00
+last_modified_at: 2026-02-10 00:00:00
 ---

 ## Hello, I'm Aadarsha

-I'm a Master's student in Computer Science at [Washington University in St. Louis](https://www.washu.edu/), passionate about applying AI and machine learning to healthcare challenges.
+I'm a Master's student in Computer Science at [Washington University in St. Louis](https://www.washu.edu/) with hands-on experience in machine learning, data engineering, and full-stack development.
 My thesis research focuses on using domain-adversarial learning to detect preclinical Alzheimer's disease through driving behavior analysis.

-Beyond research, I work as a Graduate Assistant with WashU's [Taylor Family Center for Student Success](https://students.wustl.edu/taylor-family-center-student-success/), where I combine my technical skills with my commitment to student support—managing the center's website, leading data initiatives, and developing training resources.
+I currently serve as a Graduate Teaching Assistant for CSE 5114 (Data Manipulation and Management at Scale), guiding students through data pipelines, distributed systems, and real-world capstone projects.
+I also work as a Graduate Assistant with WashU's [Taylor Family Center for Student Success](https://students.wustl.edu/taylor-family-center-student-success/), leading data initiatives and supporting first-generation and limited-income student programs.

 ### What I'm Working On

 **Research:** Building a Domain Adversarial Neural Network (DANN) to create vehicle-agnostic cognitive signatures from naturalistic driving data for early Alzheimer's detection.

+**Teaching:** Guiding students in implementing data pipelines and real-time processing systems, conducting technical oral exams, and mentoring capstone project groups in CSE 5114.

-**Student Affairs:** Administering web systems, designing data workflows, and creating documentation to support first-generation and limited-income student programs.
+**Student Success:** Driving data assessment and communication strategies at the Taylor Family Center for Student Success, supporting first-generation and limited-income student programs.

 **Leadership:** Serving as Vice President of the Graduate-Professional Council Chamber and on three university advisory boards (Student Affairs, Career Engagement, and Bauer Leaders Academy).